arctarus44/canopsis/sources/python/schema/doc/ed__migration.rst

 The migration can be use in canopsis.
 To use the migration you **SHOULD** launch a script which describes different operations.
-Run canopsis and his different services, open the folder where it save the migration script.

  .. _ED__Migration__Use: